V-Jessie-Z/pokemon-app/README.md

 - 🛠️ Integrated PostgreSQL via Prisma ORM
 - ✅ Schema validation with Zod
 - 🎨 Beautiful UI using Tailwind and Shadcn/UI
-- 🌐 Font optimization with Geist and `next/font`

 ---